Beneficiary of Fake DMCA:

 The website is registered by a person in Pakistan –

 It is quite evident, that this is a case of fake DMCA done cheaply, and Sobertec has a lot to answer.

-For those who don’t know yet, Sobertec is also known as Beachside Recovery Center LLC which has been listed in another of our fake DMCA report –
+For those who don’t know yet, Sobertec is also known as Grant Cardone Center LLC which has been listed in another of our fake DMCA report –

 SO WHAT WERE THEY TRYING TO HIDE ?

 It is the same old story.
 A firm has a negative review on the internet.
 It ranks high on Google and hurts their reputation as well as business.
 All hell breaks loose.